Top 7 Hotel Trends for 2019 That Will Still Matter in 2020

 And while I fall more into the Gen X category, I can easily see the appeal for younger generations.

-Once again, what we are seeing in hotel lobby trends is that it’s the unique and unusual designs and amenities that will take a hotel stay from “drab” to “fab” for the most influential customers.
+Once again, what we are seeing in hotel lobby trends is that it’s the unique and unusual designs and extras that will take a hotel stay from “drab” to “fab” for the most influential customers.

 5. Eco-Friendly Design